Today we have a post from Monica Parikh, reflecting on the lessons in love she would share were her 20-something self.

 1. First me, then we.

 Fall deeply, madly in love… with your own life.
 I know you wince at the thought of going it alone, but be brave.
 Teach Japanese high school students to sing Elton John’s “Daniel” in English.
 Stay up until 1am learning about torts (not the fun kind with flour and eggs, but the more painful legal version).
 Watch Dave Chappelle skits and Wes Anderson films until your sides ache from laughter.
 Ride a camel through the Rajasthan desert.
-Bake shutterstock_158341202a dozen éclairs from scratch.
+Bake a dozen éclairs from scratch.
 Spend every Saturday at the public library, reading everything from Moosewood vegetarian cookbooks to Malcolm X’s theories on race relations.

 Enjoy your own company.
 Be unapologetically curious.
 Never lose your identity in another person’s world.
 Trust me– there will be no shortage of men who love a dynamic, independent and interesting woman.
 But, do not have grand adventures in hopes of meeting a man—do it 100% for you.